Syeda-Farhat/awesome-Transformers-For-Segmentation/README.md

 ## Contribution
 You can add to this repository; we would be grateful.
-Please feel free to send me [pull requests](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation/pulls) or email (iamsyedafarhat@gmail.com) to add links.
+Please feel free to send me [pull requests](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation/pulls)

 The structure that we'll use:
 - [Paper Name] (link) -**Conference Name and Year** -[github] (link)